Top 10 places to grab a bite before a West-End show

 320 Vauxhall Bridge Road, SW1V 1AA; closest rail station at Victoria

-The Victoria location is the fourth in the group of Mister Lasagna outlets in London.
-It’s an especially convenient and super affordable option for a quick bite – particularly if you’re headed to or coming from a show at the Apollo Victoria or Victoria Palace.
+Mister Lasagna is a popular chain in London, and its restaurant in Victoria comes in at number two on our list.
+It’s a convenient and affordable option for a quick bite, particularly if you’re headed to or coming from a show at the Apollo Victoria or Victoria Palace.

-Adhering to the do-one-thing-and-do-it-well approach, this friendly takeaway offers a delectable range of house-baked lasagnas such as Bolognese, truffle, ‘nduja, pesto and more with plenty of vegetarian and even vegan options.
+This friendly takeaway has a do-one-thing-and-do-it-well approach, offering a range of house-baked lasagnas such as Bolognese, truffle, ‘nduja, pesto and more, with plenty of vegetarian and vegan options.

 More info at misterlasagna.co.uk.

 91-92 Strand, WC2R 0DW; closest rail station at Charing Cross

 This classic pub, set in the former coal cellar for the Savoy Hotel, is close to a number of London's theatres making it the perfect place for a properly pulled pint before or after your show.
 The grub’s good here and the vibe's as welcoming as it gets.

 Details at nicholsonspubs.co.uk.